ruiying-ocean/blog/content/posts/2025-09-07-study-gotm-fabm/index.md

 # See details front matter: https://fixit.lruihao.cn/theme-documentation-content/#front-matter
 ---
-# Setting Up FABM with GOTM
+# Overview

 Marine biogeochemical modeling has become increasingly important for understanding ocean ecosystems and their response to environmental changes.
 Two powerful tools at the forefront of this field are FABM (Framework for Aquatic Biogeochemical Models) and GOTM (General Ocean Turbulence Model).
-In this guide, we'll walk through the complete setup process to get these tools working together seamlessly.
+In this post, I'll walk through the setup process to test both tools.

 ## What are FABM and GOTM?